 Mr. Hatfield represents many clients who are in mediation, and in addition is himself an accomplished mediator.
-He regularly provides mediation services as a court-appointed ADR facilitator.
-He also has made private mediation part of his practice for over fourteen years, including co-mediation with Karen Freed, LCSW-C, BCD.
-Mr. Hatfield is a member of the Maryland Program for Mediator Excellence (MPME) and the Maryland Council for Dispute Resolution (MCDR).
-He also is a founding member of the Collaborative Divorce Association, Inc. in Montgomery County, Maryland.
+He has made private mediation part of his practice for over fifteen years, including mediation of international divorce and Hague Convention issues.
+Mr. Hatfield participated in the pilot ABA International Family Mediation training in 2013.
+He is also a member of the Maryland Program for Mediator Excellence (MPME), the Maryland Council for Dispute Resolution (MCDR), and a founding member of the Collaborative Divorce Association, Inc. in Montgomery County, Maryland.

 Mr. Hatfield is an active member of the American Bar Association, Family Law Section, where he co-chaired the International Law Committee in 2004 and has organized and presented continuing legal education seminars on a variety of topics to a national audience of family-law attorneys.
 He also regularly teaches continuing legal education programs for the Maryland State, District of Columbia, and Montgomery County Bar Associations.